Simulating Human-like Daily Activities with Desire-driven Autonomy: Experiment

 Additionally, the width parameter of the desire-driven planner proves to be crucial for optimizing the outcomes.
 A larger width creates a broader activity space, offering more candidate activities for evaluation.
 Consequently, D2A is better positioned to identify the most suitable activities for achieving the agent's intrinsic desires.
 As illustrated in Figure \ref{fig:as_width}, during the initial steps, D2A(W-1) encounters difficulties in selecting the optimal activity to reduce dissatisfaction, leading to a slower decline in shortfall.
 In contrast, D2A(W-5) is more effective at selecting activities that minimize dissatisfaction and maintain relatively low dissatisfaction over time.

-As described in Section \ref{sec:planner}, our D2A doesn't contain a multi-step planning module that plans the next few steps' activities ahead, like some other approaches in consideration of the dynamic nature of desires.
-We performed an ablation study by adding Concordia's multi-step planning component, which updates the plan for the next few hours based on current desire states.
+As described in Section \ref{sec:planner}, our D2A does not contain a multi-step planning module that plans the next few steps' activities ahead, like some other approaches in consideration of the dynamic nature of desires.
+We performed an ablation study by adding Concordia's multi-step planning component, which updates the plan for the next few hours based on current desired states.
 As shown in Figure \ref{fig:as_plan}, the absence of the multi-step planning component allows D2A to exhibit a better ability to respond to immediate desire states.
-This may be because when the multi-step planning component is present, D2A tends to adhere to the pre-defined activities in the plan, which may limit its responsiveness to real-time changes in desire states.
+This may be because when the multi-step planning component is present, D2A tends to adhere to the pre-defined activities in the plan, which may limit its responsiveness to real-time changes in the desired value.
 Furthermore, the plan is scheduled in hourly increments, and D2A cannot effectively predict which desires will experience the greatest shortfall in the next several hours.
 This limitation may contribute to the slight decline in performance observed when the plan component is included.

-Finally, to evaluate the adaptability of our framework across different large language models, we tested it with Qwen 2.5 72B~\citep{qwen2}, which can also be integrated through the Ollama interface.
-As demonstrated in Figure \ref{fig:as_model}, our framework, when running on the Qwen 2.5 72B base model, successfully provides desire-driven action guidance for the agent.
+We also validated the adaptability of our framework across different backbone large language models, the details can be found in Appendix~\ref{app:different llms}.